olofwalker/ting/README.md

  - `.ting-project\Current` - Contains started tickets
  - `.ting-project\Done` - Contains completed tickets

-To start a Ting project, you first need to initialize the project.
-Initializing creates a `.ting-project` folder in the current directory, just like Git.
+To start a Ting project, you first need to initialize a project.
+Initializing creates a `.ting-project` folder in the current directory.

 `ting init project`